Questions and Answers

 We organise public events, such as information evenings or participation in markets, in order to engage with the public.
 Information on past and current events can be found here.

-We also want to organise excursions to the places of exploration (construction site, exploratory borehole, measurement campaign) so that interested citizens can be present on site and ask questions to the project team.
+In addition, GeoLaB regularly offers excursions to the exploration sites (construction site for exploration drilling, measurement campaigns) so that interested citizens can be present on site and ask questions to the project team.